FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/naming-components.md

 In general, a developer should take a moment to consider if an abbreviation provides more benefit than cost and how other developers may interpret that name in the given context.

-That being said here are some examples that should be avoided.
+That being said, here are some examples that should be avoided.

 ### Single Character Names